MoserMichael/pyasmtool/tracer.md

 Let's attemt to make a better trace facility for python.
 The [sys.settrace](https://docs.python.org/3/library/sys.html#sys.settrace) function installs a callback that is being called to trace the execution of every line; Now this function can install a special trace function, that will get called upon the exeuction of every opcode; here we could try and show all load and store instructions

-Let's trace the execution of a recursive factorial function in python
+Let's trace the execution of a recursive factorial function in python.
+Note that the tracer is defined as a decorator of the traced function.

+The traced output is showing the file name, line numer and depth of the call stack, counting from the first call of the traced function.

 __Source:__